3dvconf/3dvconf.github.io/2024/author-faq.md

 ### About the Review Process

-**Q. Is the 3DV 2022 Review Process CONFIDENTIAL?**
+**Q. Is the 3DV {{page.year}} Review Process CONFIDENTIAL?**

-A. YES, 3DV 2022 Reviewing is considered confidential.
+A. YES, 3DV {{page.year}} Reviewing is considered confidential.
 All reviewers are required to keep every manuscript they review as confidential documents and not to share or distribute materials for any reason except to facilitate the reviewing of the submitted work.

-**Q. Are 3DV 2022 Reviews Double BLIND or Single BLIND?**
+**Q. Are 3DV {{page.year}} Reviews Double BLIND or Single BLIND?**

 A. 3DV reviewing is Double BLIND, in that authors do not know the names of the area chair/reviewers of their papers, and area chairs/reviewers do not know the names of the authors.
 Please read Section 1.6 of the example paper egpaper_for_review.pdf for detailed instructions on how to preserve anonymity.
 Avoid providing information that may identify the authors in the acknowledgments (e.g., co-workers and grant IDs) and in the supplemental material (e.g., titles in the movies, or attached papers).
 Avoid providing links to websites that identify the authors.
 Violation of any of these guidelines will lead to rejection without review.